42-Yerevan-Armenia/Libft-42/README.md

 # Libft-42

 bzero		  () deletes the contents of str.
-If n = 0, bzero does nothing. malloc		() allocates memory by size and returns pointer to allocated memory. calloc		() allocates a memory block, which then resets it (bzero) isalpha 	() take char and if it is char return 1, if not 0 (int c - ascii) same for the rest itoa/atoi () itoa converts int to str, atoi str converts to int.
+If n = 0, bzero does nothing.\n malloc		() allocates memory by size and returns pointer to allocated memory.\n calloc		() allocates a memory block, which then resets it (bzero) isalpha 	() take char and if it is char return 1, if not 0 (int c - ascii) same for the rest itoa/atoi () itoa converts int to str, atoi str converts to int.
 For example we want to return 13 in str, 13/10 = 1 without balance, 13%10 = 3 balance,                for which we allocate space in malloc.